-Linear processing at the receive side of a MIMO system is a suitable strategy to limit computational burden, while achieving close-to-optimal performance, especially in certain signal-to-noise (SNR) ranges.
-In spite of their practical relevance, information-theoretic characterization of linear detectors is yet to be performed in closed form but for some results regarding the minimum mean-squared error (MMSE) receiver [1], [3], under the assumption of Rayleigh/Rayleigh-product or uncorrelated Rician fading.
-Zero-forcing (ZF) receive processing has been investigated by Matthaiou et al. in [2], [4], providing bounds to the sum rate in presence of Rayleigh fading, with and without the presence of large-scale Lognormal fading component.
+Linear processing at the receiver side of a MIMO system is a suitable strategy to limit computational burden, while achieving close-to-optimal performance, especially in certain signalto-noise (SNR) ranges.
+In spite of their practical relevance, information-theoretic characterization of linear detectors is yet to be performed in closed form but for some results regarding the minimum mean-squared error (MMSE) receiver [1], [4], under the assumption of Rayleigh/Rayleigh-product or uncorrelated Rician fading.
+Zero-forcing (ZF) receive processing has been investigated by Matthaiou et al. in [2], [5] providing bounds to the sum rate in the presence of Rayleigh fading, with and without large-scale Lognormal fading component.
+Furthermore, an upper bound to the single-branch signal-tointerference-plus-noise-ratio (SINR) in the case of ZF receivers and Rayleigh fading has been given by Jiang et al. in [3].

-Finding a closed-form expression for the sum rate of MIMO communications in presence of fading and suboptimal receive processing is more difficult than the characterization in the case of optimal reception, due to the expression of the signal-to-interference-plus-noise-ratio (SINR).
+Finding a closed-form expression for the sum rate of MIMO communications in presence of fading and suboptimal receive processing is more difficult than the characterization in the case of optimal reception, due to the expression of the SINR.
 In [1], the authors unveiled a relationship between the sum rate for linear MIMO receivers and the mutual information conveyed by the same channel with optimal processing at the receiving end.
 The strategy proposed in [1] finds its easiest application when the channel matrix has independent columns, but the approach can be conveniently extended to the case of channels modeled by a product of independent matrices.
-A first step in this direction has been made in [3], where the performance of Rayleigh-product channel is investigated along the lines of

-McKay's result [1].
+A first step in this direction has been made in [4], where the performance of Rayleigh-product channel is investigated along the lines of McKay's result [1].
 Throughout our paper, we further extend the analysis to multiple Rayleigh scattering MIMO channels, with an arbitrary number of scattering stages (clusters) and of transmit/receive antennas.
-Such a fading model is suitable for pico-cellular communication channels [5], foreseen as one of the viable solutions for 5G.
+Such a fading model is suitable for pico-cellular communication channels [6], foreseen as one of the viable solutions for 5G.
 We provide first an analysis of the spectral properties of the multiple-scattering channel matrix.
 Then, relying on [1], we provide a closed-form expression for the sum rate of a MIMO MMSE receiver.
-Additionally, borrowing results from [2], we analyze the ZF case and derive an upper and a lower bound to the sum rate.
+Additionally, borrowing results from [2] and [3], we analyze the ZF case and derive an upper and a lower bound to the sum rate.